6 Emails You Should Be Sending To Your Email List But Aren’t

 This means that I’ll be keeping my community in the loop and asking them what they’d like me to blog about.

 If you’re thinking of doing guest blogging it’s a great opportunity to show your community credibility and expertise in your niche.
+Where have you been featured?
+Can you share this in your emails?

-4. Favourite Tools
+4. Favourite tools

 One thing that you can send to your email list is a list of your favourite tools you use for your business.
 People who subscribe to your email list value your opinion, so they’ll want to know what tools you use in your business.